symbiote-h2020/SymbIoTeSecurity/README.md

 /**
      * Creates an end-user component security handler *
-     * @param coreAAMAddress                 Symbiote Core AAM address which is available on the symbiote security webpage
+     * @param coreAAMAddress                 Symbiote Core AAM address which is available
+     *                                       on the symbiote security webpage
      * @param keystorePath                   where the keystore will be stored
      * @param keystorePassword               needed to access security credentials
      * @param clientId                       name of the component in the form of "componentId@platformId"
-     * @param localAAMAddress                when using only local AAM for @{@link SecurityRequest} validation
+     * @param localAAMAddress                when using only local AAM for SecurityRequest validation
-     * @param alwaysUseLocalAAMForValidation when wanting to use local AAM for @{@link SecurityRequest} validation
+     * @param alwaysUseLocalAAMForValidation when wanting to use local AAM for SecurityRequest validation
-     * @param componentOwnerUsername         AAMAdmin credentials for core components and platform owner credentials for platform components
+     * @param componentOwnerUsername         AAMAdmin credentials for core components
+     *                                       and platform owner credentials for platform components
-     * @param componentOwnerPassword         AAMAdmin credentials for core components and platform owner credentials for platform components
+     * @param componentOwnerPassword         AAMAdmin credentials for core components
+     *                                       and platform owner credentials for platform components
      * @return the component security handler ready to talk with Symbiote components
      * @throws SecurityHandlerException on creation error (e.g. problem with the wallet) */
-ComponentSecurityHandler componentSecurityHandler = ComponentSecurityHandlerFactory.getComponentSecurityHandler(
+ComponentSecurityHandler componentSecurityHandler =
+    ComponentSecurityHandlerFactory.getComponentSecurityHandler(
-        coreAAMAddress, keystorePath, keystorePassword, clientId, localAAMAddress, alwaysUseLocalAAMForValidation, componentOwnerUsername, componentOwnerPassword);
+            coreAAMAddress, keystorePath, keystorePassword, clientId, localAAMAddress,
+            alwaysUseLocalAAMForValidation, componentOwnerUsername, componentOwnerPassword);
 ```

 #### SecurityRequest and API